saeidehedalati/Loan_Tensorflow_Keras/README.md

-# Predict wether or nor a borrower will pay back their loan
+# Predict whether or nor a borrower will pay back their loan
 ## Using Tensorflow and Keras

 (Source: https://www.kaggle.com/wordsforthewise/lending-club)